Smart Station

 Description

-Smart Station is an IoT music controller that adjusts playback based on ambient light, offers a touchscreen interface, and includes clock and alarm features.
+Smart Station is an IoT music controller that adjusts playback based on ambient light, includes alarm features.

 Motivation